radius-project/bicep-types-aws/artifacts/bicep/aws/aws.emrserverless/default/types.md

 ### Properties
 * **Key**: string (Required): Worker type for an analytics framework.
 * **Value**: [InitialCapacityConfig](#initialcapacityconfig) (Required)

+## InteractiveConfiguration
+### Properties
+* **LivyEndpointEnabled**: bool: Enables an Apache Livy endpoint that you can connect to and run interactive jobs
+* **StudioEnabled**: bool: Enabled you to connect an Application to Amazon EMR Studio to run interactive workloads in a notebook

 ## LogTypeMapKeyValuePair
 ### Properties